 2 tbsp yogurt

 - Mix butter and sugar with a whisk

-- Add orange juice, essence, colour, maida and baking powder.
-Mix together with a spatula
+- Add orange juice, essence, color, yogurt, flour, baking soda and baking powder.
+Mix together with a spatula.

-- Keep the dough in fridge for 10 mins
+- Keep the dough in the fridge for 10 mins

 - Preheat oven to 200 ⁰C